 Mark G. Lebwohl, MD, presents on what dermatologists need to know about the newest psoriasis studies during the Fall Clinical Dermatology Conference.

-PSOARING 1 and PSOARING 2 are identically designed studies looking at use of tapinarof cream (GSK2894512; Dermavant), a once-daily topical aryl hydrocarbon receptor (AhR) agonist.
+PSOARING 1 (NCT03956355) and PSOARING 2 (NCT03983980) are identically designed studies looking at use of tapinarof cream (GSK2894512; Dermavant), a once-daily topical aryl hydrocarbon receptor agonist.

-“Roflumilast was effective to an extraordinary degree for intertriginous psoriasis.
-This is a badly needed option for patients.
-We don’t like using steroids in the body folds, the groin, the armpits...so we need a nonsteroid medication, and it turns out roflumilast showed high efficacy in those sites,” he said.
+Topical roflumilast (ARQ-151; Arcutis Biotherapeutics), a phosphodiesterase-4 enzyme inhibitor, was shown in phase 3 research to be highly effective and comparable to strong steroids for psoriasis, according to Lebwohl.
+“Roflumilast was effective to an extraordinary degree for intertriginous psoriasis,” he said.
+“This is a needed option for patients.
+We don’t like using steroids in the body folds, the groin, the armpits...so we need a nonsteroid medication, and it turns out roflumilast showed high efficacy in those sites.”

-“Deucravacitinib is considered a janus kinase (JAK) inhibitor, but unlike the other JAK inhibitors which can cross react with one another because they bind to a common binding site on the janus kinase molecule, this one does not,” Lebwohl said.
+Oral deucravacitinib (BMS-986165; Bristol Myers Squibb) is a tyrosine kinase 2 (TYK2) inhibitor.
+“Deucravacitinib is considered a Janus kinase [JAK] inhibitor, but unlike the other JAK inhibitors, which can cross-react with one another because they bind to a common binding site on the [JAK] molecule, this one does not,” he said.
 “This molecule binds to the regulatory domain of TYK2.”

-“This is an oral molecule, which is an advantage over injections.
-It also works fairly quickly.
-Most of the benefit is in the first 4 weeks,” Lebwohl said.
-“Deucravacitinib is expected to be approved during 2022.”
+In one phase 3 study, more than half (53%) of participants taking deucravacitinib achieved PASI 75; in another study, more than 58% achieved that level.
+About half of those participants were clear or almost clear, according to Lebwohl.
+“This is an oral molecule, which is an advantage over injections,” he said.
+“It also works fairly quickly.
+Most of the benefit is in the first 4 weeks.
+Deucravacitinib is expected to be approved during 2022.”

 Lebwohl is an employee of Mount Sinai and receives research funds from Abbvie, Amgen, Arcutis, Boehringer Ingelheim, Dermavant, Eli Lilly, Incyte, Janssen Research & Development, Leo Pharmaceuticals, Ortho Dermatologics, Pfizer, and UCB, and is a consultant for Aditum Bio, Allergan, Almirall, Arcutis, Avotres Therapeutics, BirchBioMed, BMD skincare, Boehringer-Ingelheim, Bristol-Myers Squibb, Cara Therapeutics, Castle Biosciences, Corrona, Dermavant Sciences, Evelo, Facilitate International Dermatologic Education, Foundation for Research and Education in Dermatology, Inozyme Pharma, Kyowa Kirin, LEO Pharma, Meiji Seika Pharma, Menlo, Mitsubishi, Neuroderm, Pfizer, Promius/Dr Reddy’s Laboratories, Serono, Theravance, and Verrica.